Our thoughts can be our greatest enemies.

 Many years ago I trained in a technique called the Sedona Method, which is a method to develop the skill to emotionally release limiting beliefs and negative emotions.
 The Method is a tool that frees you to have, be or do whatever you will or desire by showing you how to let go of whatever is inside of you that says you can’t have it, shouldn’t have it or don’t deserve it… your inner de-motivators.

-Pressure is felt depending on how much we really accept and respect ourselves.
+Pressure is felt depending on how much we really understand and love ourselves.

-When we love and respect ourselves, we don’t feel pressure, we feel the excitement of caring for this body, mind and spirit.
-We then are able to say: I want to care for the temple of my soul, in the best and most intelligent way possible within the context of my circumstances.
+In my experience and observation, when we truly understand and love ourselves, what we feel is not “pressure” but the desire to care for this body, mind and spirit.
+We then are able to say: I want to care for the temple of my soul, in the best and most intelligent way I possibly can.
 Period.

 Question #4: What does it mean to rest in our own being?

-Still your thoughts, manage your mind in the same way that a stone is polished to become a diamond.
-When that happens we reflect the bright light of pure unadulterated, and unconditional joy and we’re able to enJOY life.
+In conclusion, we have to make an effort to consciously maintain our connection to our essential nature by managing our thoughts.
+When that happens we reflect the bright light of pure unadulterated, and unconditional joy and love and we’re able to enJOY life.

 My weekly newsletter and more…